 - THC can cross from your body into the placenta, entering your baby’s bloodstream.
 So, when you’re getting high, so is your unborn baby.

-Whether you are using marijuana to treat morning sickness, to relax during a stressful pregnancy, or to get the creative juices flowing, it is not the best option during pregnancy.
+Whether you are using marijuana such as gelato strains to treat morning sickness, to relax during a stressful pregnancy, or to get the creative juices flowing, it is not the best option during pregnancy.
 Instead, you should talk to your doctor about alternative treatments if you’re pregnant or planning on becoming pregnant.

 Ladies, you want your baby to be a healthy, happy, smart child.
 Until someone can definitively prove that marijuana is in fact safe during pregnancy, it’s not worth the risk. #DrNita